linode/docs/docs/quick-answers/linode-platform/change-cloud-manager-password-shortguide/index.md

 show_on_rss_feed: false
 ---

-If you want to change your password, or you forgot your password and need a new one, you can accomplish these task through the *Forgot Password* webpage.
+If you want to change your password, or you forgot your password and need a new one, you can accomplish these tasks through the *Forgot Password* webpage.
 Here's how:

 1. Visit the [Forgot Password](https://login.linode.com/forgot/password) webpage.
 1. Enter your username in the **Username** field.